 State and federal law only prohibits age discrimination against employees who are forty years of age or older.
 If you are forty years or older and have been discriminated against because of your age, contact our employment law firm today.

 Additionally, the Older Workers Benefit Protection Act of 1990 (“OWBPA”) also provides some protection for older workers.
 For example, the OWBPA requires employers to take certain steps when asking employees to release age discrimination claims.
 The most common scenario affected by the OWBPA is when an employer lays off employees as part of a reduction in force.
 If an employer fails to provide the required information, the employee may have the ability to keep the severance amount and bring a claim against the employer for age discrimination.Minimum Number of Employees to Prohibit Age Discrimination

 The Age Discrimination in Employment Act (“ADEA”) and the Texas Labor Code prohibit employers with twenty or more employees from discriminating against employees because of age.
-Sadly, an employer with less than twenty employees is for restricted from discriminating against employee based on age.
+Sadly, an employer with less than twenty employees under the ADEA or an employer with less than 15 employees under the Texas Labor Code is not restricted from discriminating against employee based on age.
 However, the term “employee” is broadly defined and includes part-time employees and independent contractors.
 Contact our employment firm today if you have been discriminated against because of your age.Contact a Texas Employment Attorney Today

 If you are the victim of age discrimination in the workplace, contact a Texas employment lawyer immediately.
 Employees often have short time periods to bring claims, so it is important to contact us today.